 Nursing homes are meant to be a valuable resource for our elderly population – a place where they can thrive without having to worry about the stress associated with living alone.
 Unfortunately, a segment of this population faces neglect and abuse in a nursing home setting.
 According to the National Council on Aging, one in ten elderly Americans are abused in nursing homes each year.
 However, these numbers don’t tell the whole story, as abuse is typically under-reported.

 If you witnessed, experienced, or suspect elder abuse or neglect of any kind at a nursing home or assisted living facility, do not wait to contact a Phoenix nursing home abuse lawyer at Cullan & Cullan.
 We can work quickly to explain your rights and options, and what you can do right now to stop the abuse and hold at-fault parties accountable.
 We are passionate about preserving the rights and dignity of our elderly loved ones.

 For a free review of your case, call (602) 900-9483.

 Nursing Home Abuse Defined

-The CDC defines several types of elder abuse:
+The U.S. Centers for Disease Control and Prevention (CDC) defines several types of elder abuse: